ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 ### 🔹 Parallel Processing
 - Distance calculations are parallelized by event
 - Use `--n-procs` parameter to optimize for available CPU cores
-- Memory usage scales with number of simultaneous events processed

 ### 🔹 Computational Efficiency
 - Vectorized distance calculations using NumPy